 It’s important that your beans are well cooked so they will blend smoothly.
 I soaked them and then cooked them overnight in my slow cooker but canned beans work wonderfully for this.

-I need to do a couple more test runs to figure out what substitutions would work.
-(You can substitute butter for the coconut oil, avocado or vegetable oil for the sunflower oil, or substitute honey/agave for each other.)
+You can substitute butter for the coconut oil, avocado or vegetable oil for the sunflower oil, or substitute honey or agave for the maple syrup.
 As of yet, I don’t know if a “chia egg” would work as a substitute for all of the eggs in this recipe.
+You can also add blueberries, huckleberries, or serviceberries into the batter before pouring into the pan.
+For a nut free version, substitute maple-candied sunflower seeds for the walnut crumble topping.

 White Bean Coffeecake